GarySimons/Gary_Simons/README.md

 **The About page shows some of the key information about me.** There is a brief introduction to me and the things i stand for.
 Below that are two panels.
 One showing **my skills** with an easy to understand progress bar showing my proficiency level in a graphic way.
 The other shows my **relevant education and qualifications.** Below them is a panel containing links to my **LinkedIn, Twitter, Instagram, GitHub** and a **downloadable pdf of my CV**.

 ### Projects
 **The Projects page highlighs some of the work I have been doing.** Each project is in a coloured panel with the website showing in a graphic line drawing of a laptop. **A view button** under each title opens a **large modal** with larger images of a laptop, tablet and phone.
 There is a short description of the site, a list of programs and languages used and a link to the **live website.** This gives the user an insite into the thinking behind the site and the way it was built.
 They can see how it displays on different devices, and then link to the website to see for themselves.
+I used two websites that I have built as **Milestone Projects** and made two **fake website homepages** to show how it would work with more.

 ### Contact
 The Contact page simply holds an **email for for users to fill in and contact me.** I kept the wording on the page very **inviting and conversational** to help the user feel more at ease and give a **friendly vibe.** At the bottom of this page is the footer, which again holds links to my LinkedIn, Twitter, Instagram, GitHub and a downloadable pdf of my CV.
 It has a copyright sign off and a link to the **'hidden' Admin page.**